TokynBlast/pyTGM/README.md

 I also liked the idea of uing ascii characters to make a world, rather than images.
 It has become organized chaos, as in it is so organized, its complicated.
 I, the creator am still practicing.
 I started practicing it when I released 1.0 Practice!
-You can eentuallly learn it!
+You can evntually learn it!

 For public code updates Go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version. pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.